nickolayArbuzov/nickolayArbuzov/README.md

 Node.js backend developer
 -------------------------

-I'm a current backend developer on Node.js ; Also I have an analytics background and worked with VBA and Python, and also frontend background (React)
+I'm a current backend developer on Python ; Also I have an analytics background and worked with VBA and Node.js, and also frontend background (React)

 ![My Codewars](https://www.codewars.com/users/ArbuzovNick/badges/large)